ippas/imdik-zekanowski-gts/slurm_singularity_joint_genotyping.md

 ## The workflow above is suitable for a limited amount od samples.
 For more samples we are going to run GenomicsDB:
+This is run manually with gatk on cyfronet

 ```
 #!/bin/bash